trishan/dpdk-hugo/content/Documentation/_index.md

 For a first try, you should follow the [quick start instructions](/dpdk-hugo/quick-start).
 {{% /notice %}}

-- See the [list of supported NICs](http://dpdk.org/doc/nics), which includes PCI NICs and paravirtualized NICs.
+- See the [list of supported NICs](/dpdk-hugo/supportedhardware), which includes PCI NICs and paravirtualized NICs.

-- API documentation is generated thanks to [doxygen](http://doxygen.org/).

 ### Quick Links to Documentation
 ----